Prajita11/mycollege-demo/README.md

 # mycollege-demo
-This is my first repositary for my college.
+This is the first repositary for my college.
+Author-Prajita Timilsina